 The citizen participation process, community needs, and available funding drive the geographical allocation of investments in the community.
-In this five-year Consolidated Plan investment of community development resources are planned for projects and programs located throughout the jurisdiction.
-Specifically, the Housing Rehabilitation Program and the Residential Accessibility Grant Program are undertaken without regard to geography, but instead, are based on income of the property owners.
+In this Five-Year Consolidated Plan, investment of community development resources are planned for projects and programs located throughout the jurisdiction.
+Specifically, the Multi-Family Housing Rehabilitation Program is undertaken without regard to geography, but instead, are based on income of the property owners.
 Public service agencies that receive CDBG grant funds are scattered through the City and public facilities projects occur in locations that directly benefit those who earn low or moderate incomes or those who are presumed to earn low or moderate incomes.
-The City of Portsmouth has five Census block groups where a majority of residents earn low or moderate incomes.
+The City of Portsmouth has three (3) Census Block Groups where a majority of residents earn low or moderate incomes.
 Projects in these areas are carried out based on project eligibility and funding availability.
 In the next five years, there is no plan to target CDBG or other HUD resources in a particular area as there has been in recent past plans.
+However, in this Five Year period, the City is planning to assess and address Urgent Needs, which may benefit certain geographic areas or citywide services/facilities.